ahmadalghawi/myportfolio/README.md

 ## MY CV (portfolio by React)
-this my CV page by React and bootstrap coding..
+this my CV page by React and bootstrap coding
-#for install bootstrap :
+# for install bootstrap :
 ### `npm install react-bootstrap bootstrap`

 #for install react-multi-carousel